-- Support the Chief Constable and the Evolve change team to ensure a smooth and orderly transition for Warwickshire Police as it moves towards its future state outside of the previous Alliance arrangements.
-As one of the largest changes in the history of Warwickshire Police this will present some significant challenges.
-These will need to be carefully managed, requiring me to work closely with the Chief Officer team but I will nevertheless continue to hold the Chief Constable to account in delivering an efficient and effective police force which is fully focused on providing the best possible services for the public of Warwickshire. - Invest the additional funding raised through the 2019/20 precept increase into frontline policing, holding the Chief Constable to account in delivering 85 additional police officer posts, five further Police Community Support Officers and 10 civilian crime investigators, in addition to the 50 police officer posts secured through the 2018/19 precept increases.
-These officers will provide:- - " Expanded patrol policing, with more officers available to respond to 999 and 101 calls for service. - " Enhanced harm protection and Child Sexual Exploitation teams, providing more officers to investigate crimes against the most vulnerable.
+- Support the Chief Constable and the Evolve change team to ensure a smooth and orderly transition for Warwickshire Police as it moves towards its future state outside of the previous alliance arrangements.
+I will hold the Chief Constable to account in delivering an efficient and effective police force which is fully focused on providing the best possible services for the public of Warwickshire. - Invest the additional funding raised through the 2019/20 precept increase into frontline policing, holding the Chief Constable to account in delivering 85 additional police officer posts, five further Police Community Support Officers and 10 civilian crime investigators, in addition to the 50 police officer posts secured through the 2018/19 precept increases.
+These officers will provide:-

+Expanded patrol policing, with more officers available to respond to 999 and 101 calls for service.

+Enhanced harm protection and Child Sexual Exploitation teams, providing more officers to investigate crimes against the most vulnerable.